+The N6 jitter information indicates the range of the maximum positive and negative deviation of the arrival time of the DL packets compared to the ideal interval arrival time.

+NOTE X: The UPF may store the overall jitter range observed for a given N6 connection and given DL periodicity and use this information as initial value of the jitter information for new sessions to the same N6 connection with the same DL periodicity.
+The N6 jitter can be updated based on UPF derivation of the jitter measurements made over an implementation dependent observation time period.

 NOTE 1: How the UPF derives the N6 jitter and periodicity (i.e. when periodicity is not provided by the AF) is implementation dependent.

-At reception of measured N6 Traffic Parameter(s) from the UPF in the N4 Session Level Report, the SMF includes the N6 jitter range together with the associated DL periodicity and the UL periodicity if not provided by the AF in the TSCAI and forwards it to the NG-RAN in an NGAP message, see clause 5.27.2.
+At reception of measured N6 Traffic Parameter(s) from the UPF in the N4 Session Level Report, the SMF includes the N6 jitter information together with the associated DL periodicity and the UL periodicity if not provided by the AF in the TSCAI and forwards it to the NG-RAN in an NGAP message, see clause 5.27.2.

-NOTE 2: In order to prevent frequent updates from the UPF, the UPF sends the N6 Jitter Measurement Report periodically or only when the N6 jitter is larger than a threshold.
+NOTE 2: In order to prevent frequent updates from the UPF, the UPF sends the N6 Jitter Measurement Report periodically or only when difference between the derived the N6 jitter information and the previously provided one is larger than a threshold.

-The DL periodicity associated N6 jitter indicates the positive or negative deviation of the arrival time of first packet of a Data Burst compared to the ideal Data Burst start time which is be determined based on the DL periodicity.